Conclusion:

 Could this be the anointing of the Most Holy which Daniel spoke of?
 If we are to believe what Mr. Wyatt has told us, this could certainly be the case.

 1 Now even the first covenant had regulations for divine worship and the earthly sanctuary [place set apart].
-2 For a tabernacle [tent] was equipped, the outer sanctuary, in which were the lampstand, the table, and the sacred bread; this is called the Holy Place.
-3 Behind the second veil there was a tabernacle which is called the Most Holy Place, 4 having a golden altar of incense and the ark of the covenant covered on all sides with gold, in which was a golden jar holding the manna, Aaron's staff which budded, and the tablets of the covenant; 5 and above it were the cherubim of glory overshadowing the atoning cover [the Mercy Seat at the top of the Ark of the Covenant];
+2 For a tabernacle [tent] was equipped, the outer sanctuary, in which were the lampstand, the table, and the sacred bread; this is called the Holy Place3 Behind the second veil there was a tabernacle which is called the Most Holy Place, 4 having a golden altar of incense and the ark of the covenant covered on all sides with gold, in which was a golden jar holding the manna, Aaron's staff which budded, and the tablets of the covenant; 5 and above it were the cherubim of glory overshadowing the atoning cover [the Mercy Seat at the top of the Ark of the Covenant];

 - The altar (with its utensils) is the only item in Israel's Temple which has a literal counterpart in Heaven.
 The function of Heaven's Altar was to symbolically receive the sacrifice of First Advent Jesus - His death-penalty payment for the sins of the world.
 His death took place on Earth and His dead body was never in Heaven, so the Heavenly Altar received the honor of His Sacrifice when Jesus ascended to His Father, who IS the Heavenly Temple (Rev 21:22), shortly after His resurrection (John 20:11-18).
 Heaven's Altar also serves to symbolically receive the prayers of the martyred saints - those who have been saved by Jesus' Redemption and subsequently been martyred because of it (Rev 8:3-5).
 These prayers are now being laid upon the sacrifice of our Redeemer, signifying the utter assurance that God will fully answer them in due course.

-- All other contents within Israel's Temple are a type of Jesus our Redeemer; First Advent Messiah - the people's New Temple on sinful Earth.
+the people's New Temple on sinful Earth.
 Heaven requires no Ark to contain any Covenant in Stone.
 The Covenants (both Old and New) were necessitated by SIN.
 There is no sin in heaven.
 Heaven has no need of manna; of a budded staff; or of tablets of commandments explaining to its citizens what sin is.
 And there is certainly no need for an 'atoning cover' in Heaven.
 Atonement is for sin, and it is only accomplished through blood-sacrifice - DEATH (v16).
 There is no sin and there is no death in Heaven.
 So then, what is the symbolism of the Ark of the Covenant?
 What do it and its contents represent?

-- Rev 4:6-9: God's throne is attended by four "living creatures" with faces of a lion, a calf, a man and an eagle; each one with six wings.
+"living creatures" with faces of a lion, a calf, a man and an eagle; each one with six wings.

-- These living creatures are "full of eyes around and within."
+"full of eyes around and within."

 - They continually praise God, saying "Holy, holy, holy is the Lord God, the Almighty, who was and who is and who is to come."